 The meal consisted of four small plates: a poached egg with thin slices of jambon Iberico, carrot soup, fruit salad and herbed fromage blanc with smoked salmon.
 There were accompanying breads, pastries and fresh squeezed juices, coffees and teas.

 The fruit salad was a mix of fruits with toasted hazelnuts and pistachios and a seed that was similar to flax seed though I think it was something else.
+The carrot soup was scented with cumin and garnished with a crouton and chopped chives.

+The smoked salmon was good but the star of this little plate was the creamy, slightly salty, herbed fromage blanc.
+I couldn't stop slathering it on the chewy and crusty country wheat bread that was part of our bread service.
 Everything about our brunch was a treat but the best part for me was this egg.
 I have never had an egg cooked like this before.
 The white was cooked all the was through, but softer than the white of a hard boiled egg, and the yolk was warm and runny with no solid spots.
 This egg was heaven and then some.
 There was no need to salt the egg as the jambon iberico provided just the right amount of salt with each bite.
 We deduced that this egg must have been cooked sous vide.
 I have never had a protein or vegetable cooked sous vide that I cared for but if this is how one can cook and egg with the method then I am all for it.
+A little dark chocolate and brandied orange slices to end the meal.

 I found an English speaking Catholic church and Steve and I went to the Easter Sunday evening mass.
 We've been to French and Latin masses in Paris but it was nice to attend an English mass.